dib-lab/dibsi/index.md

-From June 18 to July 21, 2017, we'll be running several different computational training events at the University of California, Davis -- a two-week workshop for biologists to learn basic bioinformatics and computing, a week-long instructor training in how to reuse our materials, and several other focused workshops.
+From June 18 to July 21, 2017, we'll be running several different computational training events at the University of California, Davis -- a two-week workshop for biologists to learn basic bioinformatics and high performance computing, a week-long instructor training in how to reuse our materials, and several other focused workshops.

 All of this will be taking place at the UC Davis School of Veterinary